tdauth/dmdf/README.md

 The first and probably most popular compiler is the [JassHelper](http://www.wc3c.net/showthread.php?t=88142).
 It has also been used for The Power of Fire.

-By now other approaches with a better syntax exist like Wurst which has not been there when the project was started.
+By now other approaches with a better syntax exist like [WurstScript](https://wurstlang.org/) which has not been there when the project was started.
 It is highly unlikely that the modification will change its core scripting language since too much code is based on it.
-Besides it has been tested with a specific version of the JassHelper, so there would be a risk of losing functionality or even missing features in the new scripting language.
+Besides, it has been tested with a specific version of the JassHelper, so there would be a risk of losing functionality or even missing features in the new scripting language.

 The size of the modification helped to find the limits of vJass and to make usage of nearly all features.
 I even wrote many posts on Wc3C.net to improve the language and to report bugs.

 ### MPQ <a name="formats_mpq"></a>
 Warcraft III uses the format [MPQ](https://en.wikipedia.org/wiki/MPQ) for custom data archives.